What is the difference between SLR and DSLR camera?

 Another thing that alters the quality of the picture is the shutter speed.
 This is the time for which the shutter of the camera remains open.
 The shutter speed can vary from 1 second to 1/1000 of a second for the most basic SLR camera models.
 For the DSLR, the speeds might be as fast as 1/4000 – 1/8000 of a second.
 With such speeds, it is possible to get high-resolution pictures even when the subject is moving at high speed.

-Next is the storage space.
+Next is the storage spaces of SLR and DSLR camera.
 This is where the DSLR cameras score big.
 The SLR cameras can store atmost 36 pictures on the spool of film.
 The DSLR can store thousands of pictures on the memory card.
 The technology of the DSLR cameras is much superior to the SLR cameras.
 For instance, you can preview a picture, then select only the ones that you want.
 You can store it or delete it which is not an option with the SLR cameras.
 You can transfer the pictures to the computer in an instant.

 DSLR is better than the SLR